mtt87/mtt.engineer/website/src/content/posts/hosting-my-website-on-a-rpi.md

 I bought the domain `mtt.engineer` on Cloudflare, which is also handling the nameservers and allows me to point the domain A record to a [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).

-This is how the DNS record should look like if it's correclty proxied to the tunnel.
+This is how the DNS record should look if it’s correctly proxied to the tunnel.

 <img alt="cloudflare dns with tunnel" src="/images/cloudflare_dns_tunnel.png" />